simshanith/grunt-butchershop/README.md

 Type: `String | Boolean`
 Default: `false`

-If `true`, opens the browser to the public tunnel page.
+If `true`, opens the browser to the local proxied page.
 If a string, the option is treated as a path, eg:

 ```js
 grunt.initConfig({